atifquamar07/atifquamar07.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Currently working on making LLMs better reasoners at UC San Diego.
 Previously, at Purdue University, my research focused on inference-time alignment for language models.
 I founded [Insituate](https://insituate.ai), where we shipped agentic systems to global banks and financial institutions.
-I earned my bachelors in Computer Science and Biosciences from [IIIT Delhi](https://iiitd.ac.in) in 2024, and have a deep passion for AI, particularly in exploring and expanding the capabilities of language models.
+I earned my bachelors in Computer Science and Biosciences from [IIIT Delhi](https://iiitd.ac.in) in 2024.

 My research explores methods to enhance language model reasoning, generalization, and alignment with human goals by building AI systems that are adversarially robust, decision-transparent, and computationally efficient.
 While LLMs are a primary area of interest, I’m also open to exploring other areas that have the potential to significantly expand the capabilities of intelligent systems.